ATTPC/attpc_polaris_template/README.md

 particle_id_filename=Path("/app/pids/example.json"),
 ```

 This is very similar to traces and workspaces.
 To run your code within the container, you need to bind the codespace to the container as well!
 The `spyral_job` script binds the current working directory (wherever you ran the script from) to the location `/app` in the container.
 In the template this means that to load the example PID, you need to reference the location `/app/pids/example.json` from your script.
+Note that because `spyral_job.py` binds the current working directory as the codespace, you **MUST** run it from the same location as your Spyral code.

 Hopefully this all is clear, but as a simple guide remember that to your code this is how the locations are mapped inside the container: